katefennelly/katefennelly.github.io/RefineReview.md

 ## Code Review:
-A code review is a collaborative process in software development where developers review each other ‘s code to identify errors, assess its quality, and provide feedback.
+A code review is a collaborative process in software development where developers review each other's code to identify errors, assess its quality, and provide feedback.
 Code reviews play a vital role in catching and resolving problems early in development, leading to higher-quality software.
+In my code review, I will be addressing:
+* Existing functionality
+* Code Analysis
+* Enhancements

 You can watch my code review <a href="https://youtu.be/mM0wrSi6K7k">here.</a>

 [back](./)